Desbeers/Chord-Provider/ChordProviderMIDI/README.md

 https://github.com/fluidsynth/fluidsynth

-I use it to play grids, tabs and chords in My ChordProvider for Gnome application.
+I use it to play grids, tabs and chords in my Chord Provider for GNOME application.